andrastantos/cray-sim/unicos_install.md

 8. It will ask you for a root password and create a new user for you (with your input).
 9. UNICOS has the unhealthy habit of corrupting its filesystem due to its aggressive write-back cashing that I don’t know how to disable.
 As a work-around a cron-job is installed in the system that flushes this cache every second.

 The installation process takes hours and hours so, plan accordingly and be patient.
 The process also spews a ton of output in the screen so it should at least provide some entertainment for you.
 You should not see the screen not changing for more than 2-3 minutes.
-In case you want to go back and look into what happened, the session is save under the file `CON0` on the host machine, in the simulator directory.
+In case you want to go back and look into what happened, the session is saved under the file `CON0` on the host machine, in the simulator directory.

 # Reconfigure the Cray PVP simulator to run the installed UNICOS system